BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

     -o Golm_H27_29_50cm_g.laz
 ```

-## PDAL: Perform a ground classification of the denoised point cloud using SMRF
+## Perform a ground classification of the denoised point cloud: pdal and SMRF
 Instead of using [lasground](https://rapidlasso.com/lastools/lasground/), you can rely on the [SMRF filter](https://pdal.io/stages/filters.smrf.html) implemented in pdal.
 The Simple Morphological Filter is described in scientific publications and works well for SfM pointclouds.
 In the following example, we also ignore the previously identified noise points (so we could also use Golm_H27_29_50cm_thinned_isolated_temp_ground_denoised_cl.laz as an input file):

 ```